tytydraco/yessleep/out/I_was_part_of_a_military_group_tasked_with_rescuing_a_woman_held_hostage_in_Mexico_We_faced_something_demonic_down_there.md

  It’s an old superstition amongst veterans that your last mission is the unluckiest.
-I am prone to believe it.
+I believe it.
 When I reread the following excerpts from my journal it is evident.
 The completion of my most lucrative but bloodiest outing was uncanny.

 I have changed all the names.